klaxalk/light/README.md

 * Automatically detects the best controller
 * Possibility to set a minimum brightness value

-Let's get started with a few examples, for details, see below for the full description of the different commands, options and how to access different controllers.
+Let's get started with a few examples!
+See the following sections for the detailed descriptions of all available commands, options and how to access different controllers.

 Examples